The ex/vi specification is based on the historical practice found

 function and cursor keys tend to start with an <ESC> character,

-and <ESC> is the key ending vi text input mode, map
+and <ESC> is the key ending vi text input mode, maps starting

 with <ESC> characters are generally exempted from this timeout